SalehShuvo/Nao-Multimodal/README.md

 ```bash
 python main.py
 ```
-Talk to the Nao robot with long term memory
+Talk to the Nao Robot with long term memory